proyecto sambos y santos

 Once upon a time (& by that, I mean until quite recently), this site was fronted by a banner of Black maternal figures: Black madonnas, mammies, Kara Walker’s sugar sphinx.
 That visual language came out of my master’s thesis and dissertation work on Black motherhood, altar-making, the visual afterlives of slavery, and how Black women are both, rendered sacred and made to carry impossible weight.
 They were chosen carefully and held their place here for seven years.

 Those images did real work as a fixture on this blog, and I stand by their presence here.
 The blog has since outgrown being a container for a single academic project, and the banner no longer matched what’s happening on the page.
-Its removal isn’t a disavowal—just a redesign.
+Its removal isn’t a disavowal (though a redesign, to be sure).
 For those curious, my master’s thesis remains available through the Digital Archive tab and I’ve written on this topic in 2023 for Catapult’s now defunct online magazine (essay linked in the Elsewhere tab).
 Kimberly Juanita Brown’s The Repeating Body: Slavery’s Visual Resonance in the Contemporary (Duke University Press, 2015) is still essential reading alongside both.

 Q: so, you’ve found my blog & we happen to know one another…